AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/B- Blockchain Integration/03 Using Ethereum.md

 With a local node, users need to configure and maintain an Ethereum node that hosts a local copy of the blockchain data and needs to verify all the transactions of the Ethereum Network.
 With a hosted node, users connect to a 3rd party node that provides the local node functionality but maintained by a 3rd party.
-The AnyLog network is agnostic to how Ethereum services are provided, in this document we use [Infura](https://infura.io/) hosted node.
+The AnyLog network is agnostic to how Ethereum services are provided, in this document we use <a href="https://infura.io/" target="_blank">Infura</a> hosted node.
 With Infura, users can connect to an Ethereum network and for testing purposes, to the Ethereum TestNet.

 **Note**: In the examples below, the accounts and keys are exposed and are not maintained in a secure way.
 In a deployment which is using the Ethereum MainNet, users should do the following:
-* Delegate private key creation and management to software clients (like [Geth](https://geth.ethereum.org/)) or wallets (like [MetaMask](https://metamask.io/)).
+* Delegate private key creation and management to software clients (like <a href="https://geth.ethereum.org/" target="_blank">Geth</a>) or wallets (like <a href="https://metamask.io/" target="_blank">MetaMask</a>).
 These projects provide a secure way to generate and handle private keys for blockchain interactions.
 * Enable the AnyLog encryption functionality for the keys that are stored and used by the AnyLog node.

 This document details how to use Ethereum as the metadata layer by providing and enabling the following functionality: